A Survey of Token Compression for Efficient Multimodal Large Language Models: Video-centric Token Compression

 \subsection{Attention-based Video-centric Compression}

 Current attention-based token compression methods in video LLMs and image LLMs share significant similarities.
-When attention is applied within the encoder to guide token compression, videos are typically treated as a sequence of independent images fed into an image encoder.
-Consequently, attention computations largely disregard inter-frame relationships, making these approaches fundamentally image-centric token compression.
+When attention is applied within the encoder to guide token compression, videos are typically treated as a sequence of images fed into an image encoder, making these approaches similar to image-centric token compression.
 For a more concise discussion of such attention-based methods, please refer to Section~\ref{sec:Attention-based Image-centric}.

 In contrast, methods employing attention within the decoder process video frames sequentially, concatenating their tokens over time.
 For longer videos, particularly in the context of streaming video LLMs, windowed attention is commonly used to mitigate computational overhead by focusing on local temporal visual information.
 However, it's notable that even these windowed attention-based methods within the decoder often share the same foundational principles as those discussed in Section~\ref{sec:Attention-based Image-centric}.